MyKo101/Thesis/thesis.knit.md

 ## Introduction

-Clinical prediction models (CPMs) need to be validated before they are used.
-A fundamental test of their validity is calibration: the agreement between observed and predicted outcomes.
-This requires that among individuals with p% risk of an event, p% of those have the event [@steyerberg_clinical_2008].
+~~Clinical prediction models (CPMs)~~<mark>Clinical prediction models (CPMs) are statistical models/algorithms that aim to predict the presence (diagnostic) or furture occurence (prognostic) of an event of interest, conditional on a set of predictor variables.
+Before they be implemented in practice, CPMs must be robustly validated.
+They</mark> need to be validated before they are used<mark> and a</mark>~~A~~ fundamental test of their validity is calibration: the agreement between observed and predicted outcomes.
+This requires that among individuals with $p\%$ risk of an event, $p\%$ of those have the event <mark>across the full risk range</mark> [@steyerberg_clinical_2008].
 The simplest assessment of calibration is the calibration-in-the-large, which tests for agreement in mean calibration (the weakest form of calibration) [@calster_calibration_2016-1].
-With continuous or binary outcomes, such a test is straight-forward: it can be translated to a test for a zero intercept in a regression model with an appropriately transformed linear predictor as an offset, and no other predictors.
+With continuous or binary outcomes, such a test is straight-forward: it can be translated to a test for a zero intercept in a regression model with an appropriately transformed linear predictor as an offset, and no other predictors. <mark>More complicated measurements of calibration can also be assessed to descibe how calibration changes across the risk range, such as calibration slope (see Appendix \@ref(chap-IPCW-logistic-supp)).
+Calibration alone is not enough to fully assess a model's performance however and so we also need measures of discrimination (how well models discern between different patients), e.g the c-statistic and overall accuracy, e.g. the Brier Score.</mark>

-In the case of Cox regression, however, estimation of calibration is complicated in three ways.
+~~In the case of Cox regression, however, estimation of calibration is complicated in three ways.
 First, calibration can be computed at multiple time-points and one must decide which time-points to evaluate, and how to integrate over these time-points.
 Second, there exists no explicit intercept in the model because of the non-parametric baseline hazard function [@royston_external_2013].
 Third, censoring needs to be handled in an appropriate way.
 The choice and combination of time-points determines what we mean by calibration; this is problem-specific and not the focus of this paper.
 Calibration can also be looked at integrated over time using martingale residuals [@crowson_assessing_2016]; however here we focus on the case where calibration at a specific time point is of interest - e.g. as is common in clinical decision support.
-The lack of intercept can be overcome provided sufficient information concerning the baseline survival curve is available (although this is rarely the case [@houwelingen_validation_2000]).
+The lack of intercept can be overcome provided sufficient information concerning the baseline survival curve is available (although this is rarely the case [@houwelingen_validation_2000].
 Once this is established, estimated survival probabilities are available.
 Censoring leads to problems in determining observed survival.
 This is commonly overcome by using Kaplan-Meier estimates  [@royston_external_2013;@hippisley-cox_derivation_2007].
-However, the censoring assumptions required for the Kaplan-Meier estimate are stronger than those required for the Cox model: the former requiring unconditional independence (random censoring), the latter requiring independence conditional on covariates only.
-This is a problem because when miscalibration is found using this approach, it is not clear whether this is genuine miscalibration or a consequence of the different censoring assumptions.
+However the censoring assumptions required for the Kaplan-Meier estimate are stronger than those required for the Cox model: the former requiring unconditional independence (random censoring), the latter requiring independence conditional on covariates only.
+This is a problem because when miscalibration is found using this approach, it is not clear whether this is genuine miscalibration or a consequence of the different censoring assumptions.~~

-Royston [@royston_tools_2014] presents an alternative approach for calibration at external validation.
+~~Royston [@royston_tools_2014] presents an alternative approach for calibration at external validation.
 He uses the approach of pseudo-observations, as described by Perme and Anderson [@perme_checking_2008] to overcome the censoring issue and produce observed probabilities at individual level; however, this assumes that censoring is independent of covariates.
 In this paper and another [@royston_tools_2015] he proposes the comparison of KM curves in risk groups, which alleviates the strength of the independence assumption required for the censoring handling to be comparable between the Cox model and the KM curves (since the KM curves now only assume independent censoring within risk group).
+In these papers a fractional polynomial approach to estimating the baseline survival function (and thus being able to share it efficiently) is also provided.~~

+<mark>In the case of time to event models, however, estimation of calibration is complicated in three ways.
+First, calibration can be computed at multiple time-points and one must decide which time-points to evaluate, and how to integrate over these time-points.
+The choice and combination of time-points determines what we mean by calibration; this is problem-specific and not the focus of this paper.
+Calibration can also be integrated over time using the martingale residuals [@crowson_assessing_2016]; however we focus on the case where calibration at a specific time point is of interest - e.g. as is common in clinical decision support.
+Second, there exists no explicit intercept in the model because of the non-parametric baseline hazard function [@royston_external_2013].
+The lack of intercept can be overcome provided sufficient information concerning the baseline survival curve is available (although this is rarely the case as seen in QRISK[**Cite: **], ASCVD[**Cite: **] and ASSIGN[**Cite: **].
+Once this is established, estimated survival probabilities are available.</mark>

+<mark>Third, censoring needs to be handled in an appropriate way.
+This is commonly overcome by using Kaplan-Meier estimates  [@royston_external_2013;@hippisley-cox_derivation_2007], but the censoring assumptions required for the Kaplan-Meier estimate are stronger than those required for the Cox model: the former requiring unconditional independence (random censoring), the latter requiring independence conditional on covariates only.
+This is a problem because when miscalibration is found using this approach, it is not clear whether this is genuine miscalibration or a consequence of the different censoring assumptions.
+Royston [@royston_tools_2014;@royston_tools_2015] has proposed the comparison of KM curves within risk groups, which alleviates the strength of the independence assumption required for the censoring handling to be comparable between the Cox model and the KM curves (since the KM curves now only assume independent censoring within risk group).
 In these papers a fractional polynomial approach to estimating the baseline survival function (and thus being able to share it efficiently) is also provided.
+However, this does not allow calculations of the overall calibration of the model, which is of primary interest here.</mark>

-QRISK used the overall KM approach in the 2007 paper [@hippisley-cox_derivation_2007] with good results (6.34% predicted vs 6.25% observed in women and 8.86% predicted vs 8.88% observed in men), but bad results in the QRISK3 update [@hippisley-cox_development_2017] (4.7% predicted v 5.8% observed in women and 6.4% predicted vs 7.5% observed in men ).
-This may be because, as follow-up extends, the dependence of censoring on the covariates increases (QRISK had 12 years follow-up, QRISK3 18 years) and an important change between the update was the lower age limit moved from 35 to 25.
+QRISK used the overall KM approach in the 2007 paper [@hippisley-cox_derivation_2007] with good results (6.34% predicted vs 6.25% observed in women and 8.86% predicted vs 8.88% observed in men), but ~~bad~~<mark>worse</mark> results in the QRISK3 update [@hippisley-cox_development_2017] (4.7% predicted v 5.8% observed in women and 6.4% predicted vs 7.5% observed in men ).
+This may be because, as follow-up extends, the dependence of censoring on the covariates increases (QRISK had 12 years follow-up, QRISK3 had 18) and an important change between the update was the lower age limit moved from 35 to 25<mark>, as well as the implementation of QRISK in clinical practice</mark> [**I remember discussing this with Alex & Matt a while ago as to whether the use of QRISK had a feedback loop when updated after it's own implementation.
+Did this go any further?**].

+<mark>Royston [@royston_tools_2014] also presented an alternative approach for calibration at external validation.
+He uses the approach of pseudo-observations, as described by Perme and Anderson [@perme_checking_2008] to overcome the censoring issue and produce observed probabilities at individual level; however, this assumes that censoring is independent of covariates.</mark>

 A solution to this problem is to apply a weighting to uncensored patients based on their probability of being censored according to a model that accounts for covariates.
-The Inverse Probability of Censoring Weighting (IPCW)  relaxes the  assumption that patients who were censored are identical to those that remain at risk.
+The Inverse Probability of Censoring Weighting (IPCW)  relaxes the  assumption that patients who were censored are identical to those that remain at risk <mark>and replaces it with the assumption that they are exchangeable conditional on the measured covariates</mark>.
 The weighting inflates the patients who were similar to the censored population to account for those patients who are no longer available at a given time.

 Gerds & Schumacher [@gerds_consistent_2006] have thoroughly investigated the requirements and advantages of applying an IPCW to a performance measure for modelling using the Brier score as an example and demonstrating the efficacy of its use, which was augmented by Spitoni et al [@spitoni_prediction_2018] who demonstrated that any proper scoring rule can be improved by the use of the IPCW.
-This work has been added to by Han et al [@han_comparing_2017] and Liu et al [@liu_comparing_2016] who demonstrated that the c-statistic is also suitable.
+This work has been ~~added to~~<mark>extended</mark> by Han et al [@han_comparing_2017] and Liu et al [@liu_comparing_2016] who demonstrated ~~that the c-statistic is also suitable~~<mark>one can also apply IPCW to the c-statistic (a measure of discrimination)</mark>.

 In this paper we present an approach to assessing the calibration intercept (calibration-in-the-large) and calibration slope in time-to-event models based on estimating the censoring distribution, and reweighting observations by the inverse of the censoring probability.
 We first show, theoretically, how this method can be used and evidence that the metrics for calibration are amenable to its use.
 We then compare simulation results from using this weighted estimate to an unweighted estimate within various commonly used methods of calibration assessment.